DarkIntaqt/challenges/CONTRIBUTING.md

 ## Getting Started

+**This version of the frontend shouldn't be edited anymore, as it should be replaced by nextJS (see section below).**

 To set up the project on your local machine, follow these steps:

 1. Clone the repository to your local machine: